What Is a Connecticut Auto Dealer Bond?

 How Much Does a Connecticut Auto Dealer Bond Cost?

-A Connecticut auto dealer bond's price is determined by several different factors, the first of which is the amount of the bond that needs to be secured.
 For repairers, a bond of $5,000 is required, while rental or leasing companies must have a $10,000 bond.
 New and used auto dealers in Connecticut must have a $50,000 bond.
-Auto dealers and repairers do not pay the entire amount of the bond, however.
+Auto dealers and repairers won’t have to pay the entire amount of the bond upfront.

-How do You Get a Connecticut Auto Dealer Bond?
+How Do I Renew My Connecticut Auto Dealer Bond?